Meshak Babanzila

-Meshak Babanzila Mayala (born 11 June 2001) is a Gabonese professional footballer who plays as a midfielder for Europa and the Gabon national team.
+Meshak Babanzila Mayala (born 11 June 2001), known as just Meshak in Spain, is a Gabonese professional footballer who plays as a midfielder for Spanish club Gimnàstic de Tarragona and the Gabon national team.

 Club career

-A youth product of the Eto'o Academy, Babanzila finished his development with AC Libreville.
-In 2019, he moved to the reserves of Paris FC in the Championnat National 3.
-In 2022, he moved to the Spanish Segunda Federación with Terrassa.
-On 14 June 2023, he extended his contract with Terrassa for an additional season.
-On 1 November 2024, he transferred to Europa.
-On 27 June 2025, he extended his contract with Europa.
+A youth product of the Samuel Eto'o Academy, Babanzila finished his development with Académie Club de Libreville.
+In June 2019, he moved to the reserves of Paris FC in the Championnat National 3.
+Rarely used in his first two years, he spent the entire 2021–22 season without appearing for the side.